nulligun/latestrelayer/README.md

 ### Auto-Switcher Architecture

-The auto-switcher monitors nginx-rtmp statistics and automatically controls the stream switcher:
+The auto-switcher monitors nginx-rtmp statistics and muxer health to automatically control the stream switcher:

 **Monitoring Process:**
 1. Polls nginx-rtmp `/stat` endpoint every 0.5 seconds
+2. Polls muxer `/health` endpoint to check for fallback sources
-2. Parses XML response using `xml.etree.ElementTree`
+3. Parses XML response from nginx using `xml.etree.ElementTree`
+4. Parses JSON response from muxer health endpoint
-3. Extracts stream presence, publishing status, and video bitrate
+5. Extracts stream presence, publishing status, and video bitrate
+6. Checks if cam is using fallback test source (black video + silence)
-4. Compares bitrate against `MIN_BITRATE_KBPS` threshold
+7. Compares bitrate against `MIN_BITRATE_KBPS` threshold

 **State Machine:**
-- **OFFLINE_ACTIVE**: Currently showing offline stream
+- **OFFLINE_ACTIVE**: Currently showing brb stream
 - **WAITING_FOR_CAM**: Camera detected with good quality, waiting for stability
 - **CAM_STABLE**: Camera stream is active and meeting quality requirements
 - **CAM_UNSTABLE**: Camera exists but below bitrate threshold

 **Decision Logic:**
-- Switch TO camera: When stream is present, publishing, has sufficient bitrate, and stable for `CAM_BACK_STABILITY` seconds
+- Switch TO camera: When stream is present, publishing, has sufficient bitrate, is NOT using fallback source, and stable for `CAM_BACK_STABILITY` seconds
-- Switch FROM camera: When stream is missing, not publishing, or below bitrate threshold for `CAM_MISS_TIMEOUT` seconds
+- Switch FROM camera: When stream is missing, not publishing, below bitrate threshold, or using fallback source for `CAM_MISS_TIMEOUT` seconds

 **Quality Monitoring:**
 - Parses `<bw_video>` element from nginx-rtmp stats (bytes/sec)
 - Converts to kbps: `(bytes_per_sec * 8) / 1000`
 - Compares against configurable threshold (default: 300 kbps)
+- Checks muxer health for `using_fallback` status
 - Prevents switching to degraded camera feeds
+- Prevents auto-switching to cam when using fallback test source
+- Allows manual switch to cam in fallback, but auto-switches back to brb after timeout

 ### Stream Specifications
 - **Resolution**: 1920x1080 (1080p)